Robust Adversarial Learning via Sparsifying Front Ends: Sparsity Based Defense

 \subsection{Characterizing the High SNR Regime}

-We can gain valuable design insight by characterizing the conditions that guarantee high SNR operation of the sparsifying front end, as stated in the following proposition: \begin{proposition} For sparsity level $K$ and perturbation $\be$ with $\Vert\be\Vert_\infty\leq\epsilon$, the sparsifying front end preserves the input coefficients if the following SNR condition holds:
+We can gain valuable design insight by characterizing the conditions that guarantee high SNR operation of the sparsifying front end, as stated in the following proposition (with proof in Appendix A):